All flight path maps/Lisbon to Porto

 The Atlantic coast (left side) is often cloud-covered or hazy.
 The interior right side tends to be clearer.
 Even in winter, the Serra da Estrela is usually visible — it's high enough to stand above low cloud.

-What is the best side of plane for Lisbon to Porto?
+What is the best side for Lisbon to Porto?